 My Roots

 “Anything that sounds good is good,” says Stephen Marley, paraphrasing Duke Ellington.
 Don’t be surprised to hear the King of Reggae’s son referencing Harlem’s master of the jazz orchestra.
-Never one to limit his musical horizons, Stephen has always listened without prejudice, letting his inspiration set him free as a singer, songwriter, musician, and producer—whether collaborating with his illustrious musical family, or with Lauryn Hill, Nas, or Erykah Badu.
+Never one to limit his musical horizons, Stephen has always listened without prejudice, letting his inspiration set him free as a singer, songwriter, musician, and producer—whether collaborating with his own illustrious musical family or with the likes of Lauryn Hill, Bobby Brown, Nas, or Erykah Badu.

-Beginning his lifelong musical journey at the age of six, Stephen shared historic stages with his legendary father and toured the world with his brother Ziggy and sisters Cedella and Sharon, The Melody Makers.
-The Tuff Gong instilled in all of his children a strict work ethic and an awareness that “music is way more than just music.”
+Beginning his lifelong musical journey at the age of six, Stephen shared some historic stages with his legendary father and toured the world with his brother Ziggy and sisters Cedella and Sharon, The Melody Makers.
+The Tuff Gong instilled a strict work ethic and an awareness in all of his children that “music is way more than just music.”

 1981: Performing at Reggae Sunsplash in Jamaica